evacarrara/evacarrara/cv.markdown

 	* Minor in Classical Studies

 # ACADEMIC INTERESTS
-Greek and Latin historiography; Roman cultural history; ancient gender and sexuality; digital humanities
+Greek and Latin historiography; Roman cultural history; ancient gender and sexuality; classical reception; digital humanities

 # PUBLICATIONS
 * Carrara, Eva.
 2023.
 "Creating and Contesting Kyniska: The Reception of the First Female Olympic Victor," *Antichthon* 57, pp. 18-34. https://doi.org/10.1017/ann.2023.6

 # CONFERENCE PRESENTATIONS
+* “Cato the Elder in the Semideus of Catone Sacco,” 15th Celtic Conference in Classics, Cardiff University, July 11, 2024

 * "Cicero on the End of Cato the Elder’s Life," SCS Annual meeting 2023